 Remember to read EVERY night for at least 30 minutes and keep up that 212 spirit!

-Algebra: Students have had a great start to Chapter 5: Linear functions.
-In this chapter, students will learn rate of change and slope, direct variation, and graphing and writing linear equations in slope-intercept form, point-slope form, and standard form.
-We'll also explore parallel and perpendicular lines, scatter plots and trend lines, and we'll wrap up the chapter with absolute value graphs.
+8CC: Great start to Topic 8: Linear Functions!
+In this topic, we'll learn how to define linear function rules, find and examine rates of change and initial values, compare two linear functions, and construct a function to model a linear relationship.
 Please continue to work on Math IXL for at least 10-15 minutes a night.
 Keep those skills sharp! :) I have help sessions every Tuesday and Wednesday morning starting at 7:40 a.m. and by appointment.
 Keep up the great work!

 *Math Practice Websites:

 In writing, the students are continuing to write their sci-fi stories according to Asimov's criteria.
 Both peer and self edits are helping the revising and editing process of this assignment.
 What's going on with grammar?
 We are currently learning about participles and gerunds!
 Ask your child about the Tripple Grammar Slammer each writing class.
 Your child is sure to impress you with what he or she is doing class.